okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-load/main/nodejs/integrationsteps.md

 </div>

->**Note:** The **Forgot password?** and **Sign Up** links are configurable elements in your Okta org and may not show in the screen.
+>**Note:** The **Forgot password?** and **Sign Up** links are configurable elements in your Okta org and may not show on the page.